Imperial-College-Advanced-Hackspace/ICAHHorizons_Y2PhysComp/session 2/Session 2 Workbook - Physical Computing.md

 </p>

 Note that within this text editor you cannot just click where you want to go but have to move there using the keypad on your keyboard.
 Then you can type whatever you need so lets try typing ```Hello World!``` at the top of the file and to exit you click <kbd>CTRL</kbd>+<kbd>X</kbd> on your keyboard.
 Click <kbd>y</kbd> and <kbd>Enter</kbd> to save it under the same file name.

+Now we know what a Raspberry Pi is and how to copy files to it.

 ## Using the gpiozero library